altocodenl/tagaway/readme.md

          - Get the channel itself and search for the piv there.
 If it is, serve it through the existing endpoints.
          - Repurpose hasAccess to receive an optional channel argument.

-      - Add test for not sending channel without being logged in
+      - Add test for not sending channel without being logged in to /piv and /thumb
-      - 403 when another user attempts to load
       - When deleting piv, delete it from any channels that contain it
       - Delete text or piv from channel by id: DELETE /channel/ID/ID/messageID
          - implicit channel deletion when last element of the channel is deleted. this happens automatically through redis.